 - 3.3.2.1.1 The setting of the 'MODE' keyword shall be 'SEQUENTIAL'. - 3.3.2.1.2 For one-way data, the signal path generally originates at the spacecraft transmitter, so the spacecraft's participant number shall be the first number in the value assigned to the PATH keyword.
-The receiver, which may be a tracking station or another spacecraft, shall be represented by the second number in the value of the PATH keyword. - EXAMPLES 'PATH=1,2' indicates transmission from PARTICIPANT\1 to PARTICIPANT\2; 'PATH=2,1' indicates transmission from PARTICIPANT 2 to PARTICIPANT 1. - NOTE See figures D-1 and D-2 for example TDMs containing one-way tracking data.
+The receiver, which may be a tracking station or another spacecraft, shall be represented by the second number in the value of the PATH keyword. - EXAMPLES 'PATH=1,2' indicates transmission from PARTICIPANT_1 to PARTICIPANT_2; 'PATH=2,1' indicates transmission from PARTICIPANT_2 to PARTICIPANT_1. - 3.3.2.1.3 To facilitate generation of the one-way tracking observable, the nominal spacecraft transmit frequency should be provided via a TRANSMIT_FREQ_n keyword in TDMs that contain one-way receive frequency data.
+The transmit frequency data may be in the same segment as the receive frequency data, or a separate segment, at the preference of the TDM originator.

+NOTE - See figures D-1D-1 and D-2D-2 for example TDMs containing one-way tracking data.